nhinvo/GenomeAssembly-Snakemake/README.md

   - Edit "seq data type"
     - Options: "illumina short read", "nanopore long read", pr "pacbio hifi long read"
   - Edit paths to reference databases in "databases"
-  - Edit whether you want genome comparison and gene annotation in "additional output".
+  - Edit whether you want gene annotation in "additional output".
-    - gene comparison: many-to-many fastANI comparison between all bins.
     - prokka gene annotation: annotate bins using prokka.
     - eggnog gene annotation: add eggnog annotations on genes predicted by prokka.
-  - Edit paths to scratch (intermediate) directory and results directory in lines 16 & 17.
+  - Edit paths to scratch (intermediate) directory and results directory.

 Create **samples.tsv** file in the `inputs/` Directory:
   - Create samples.tsv file for your samples with the following required columns (and any other columns for your samples):